 Recently I met David Moore who hails from Franklin, a small town between Huonville and Geeveston about 45kms south of Hobart.
 I found him to be funny, easy-going, a bit cheeky and a good communicator.
 Not your typical computer geek at all… but that’s what he is!
-Gavin, the IT guru here at Think Tasmania, also has to suffer that moniker; so the term “computer geek” is used with the utmost respect.
+The IT guy here at Think Tasmania, also has to suffer that moniker; so the term “computer geek” is used with the utmost respect.
 David knows his way around a PC… and he has a good knowledge of Facebook.
-Unlike Gavin, who writes computer software but has little grasp of my social media problems!

 You moved to Tasmania from Sydney.
 Why?

 My wife (Susan) and I moved to Tassie in May 2010.
 We’d been talking about getting out of Sydney for quite some time.
 Years earlier we’d worked out that our generation will probably never get anything like a traditional “retirement”.
 We realised we’d have to work… somehow… until we dropped.
 So we chose to organise a good life now, because the mantra of “waiting for retirement to enjoy yourself” just wasn’t going to work.
 Then one day our local paper up there proudly announced that there would soon be another 250,000 residents. on our peninsula Susan and I looked at each other and said “minus two”.
 We didn’t want to be part of that madness or stay around complaining about traffic, pollution, noise, crime etc. etc. So we bailed out pretty fast after that.